Slugs: Interesting Facts, Mucus Slime, and Pest Control

 The soft slug body dries out quickly if it's not protected.
 Slugs deal with this dilemma by secreting copious amounts of slime from skin glands, which keeps the skin moist and acts as a barrier against dessication.
-Even so, slugs are usually seen in damp environments rather than dry ones and are most active at night.
+Even so, the animals are usually seen in damp environments rather than dry ones and are most active at night.
 Many slugs spend a lot of time underground.

 Slug slime also plays a vital role in locomotion.
 The lower surface of a slug’s body contains many slime-secreting glands.
 The slime released by these glands allows the slug to stick to surfaces—even vertical ones—as it moves by a series of muscular waves in the body.
 This movement is known as adhesive locomotion.
 A slug sticks part of its body to the ground with its slime, uses its muscles to move its body forward and then pulls its body away from the adhesion.
 More slime is released and the process is repeated.
 The slime also helps to prevent injury when a slug travels over rough surfaces containing stones or sticks.

 A trail of glistening slime remains after a slug has passed through an area.
 The slime trail contains chemicals that can be detected by other slugs, indicating where the trail-layer has gone.
 This can be especially useful if a slug wants to find a mate.
-In some slugs different chemicals appear in the slime during the mating season.
+In some species different chemicals appear in the slime during the mating season.
 The chemicals in the slime sometimes attract predator slugs, which is unfortunate for the prey.

 Scientists and engineers working in the area of robotics are very interested in the relative roles of slug slime and muscles in controlling movement.
 The engineers are creating experimental biomimetic robots—ones that operate according to principles discovered in animals—based on their research.